Burial Insurance Topics

 Cremation Costs and Considerations

 Should you be cremated?
-Once you learn of the cremation considerations and costs, you can make a more informed and educated decision about cremation.
+Once you learn of the cremation costs and considerations, you can make a more informed and educated decision about cremation.

 ‘Ashes to ashes’ isn’t just a song you can sign to yourself in the shower when no one is looking–it’s a way you can handle your remains after you die.
 No one wants to think about death, but instead of leaving your relatives to fight over the possibilities, maybe you should make the cremation decision now, while you’re still alive to explain it to others in your family.
 Then they can fight out it in front of you, not when you’re looking down on them from Heaven or the next life or whatever you believe in.